algorandfoundation/xGov/Proposals/xgov-203.md

 Prior to this, we will begin beta signup for the launchpad app before the session 4 review phase ends (5 May).
 And to give governors more insight into the scope and quality of the built product, we will open up access to explore and use the launchpad via Testnet, around the time that voting commences on 13 May.

+## Future Blueprint
+#### Project Longevity
+We are committed to the long-term development of the Everyone platform.
+We will continuously add new features, expand to support adjacent use cases, and ensure the platform’s economic sustainability.

 ## Benefits for the community
 Key benefits
 - Provide a new and critically needed funding mechanism for developers, teams and projects within the Algorand ecosystem.